Kandis Leslie Abdul-Aziz: Career and research

 Gillard-AbdulAziz was recognized as one of the top up-and-coming minds in the 2022 issue of the Popular Science magazine "The Brilliant 10."
 Gillard-AbdulAziz focuses on repurposing waste materials such as corn stover and citrus peels into activated carbon filters for environmental cleanup.
 She also explores converting plastic trash and developing absorbent materials to capture and reuse carbon dioxide emissions, aiming to create practical recycling solutions for a more sustainable circular economy.

 Gillard-AbdulAziz holds the Pasqual and Adelina Early Career Chair in Civil and Environmental Engineering department at the University of Southern California.
 She leads the Sustainable Catalysis and Materials Laboratory, focusing on transforming waste materials like carbon dioxide, citrus peel and plastic into valuable products through catalysis.
 Her work, recently recognized with a 2024 Alfred P. Sloan Research Fellowship in Chemistry, aims to create recyclable products and mitigate global warming by developing innovative reuse processes.
-Dr. Kandis Leslie Gillard-AbdulAziz's approach involves integrating sustainability and economic viability, with a focus on practical solutions for industry and policymakers.
+Gillard-AbdulAziz's approach involves integrating sustainability and economic viability, with a focus on practical solutions for industry and policymakers.

 In addition to her scientific contributions, Gillard-AbdulAziz has helped advocate for equitable access to STEM pathways.
 She frequently partners with academic associations, federal agencies, and sustainability-focused organizations to advise on emerging technologies for carbon upcycling and waste valorization.
 Her commitment to mentorship and community engagement is reflected in her leadership roles within national engineering networks, where she works to increase representation of women and historically underrepresented groups in environmental engineering and catalysis research.

 Her work further centers around innovational approaches to waste management, as sustainable catalysis has garnered much recognition.
 Dr. Kandis Leslie Gillard-AbdulAziz received a $538,000 National Science Foundation CAREER Award in 2021 for her research on converting greenhouse gas into energy chemicals at the University of California Riverside.
 Her research has also been pivotal in advancing sustainable chemical processes for low-carbon chemical production.
 Notably, her development of carbon sequestration technologies for direct methanation in an integrated CO2 capture and utilization process represents a significant step towards enhancing the efficiency and sustainability of CO2 conversion technologies.

 Beyond research, the National Science Foundation CAREER Award also supports her commitment to increasing access to sustainability-focused research opportunities for women at various academic levels.
-She has initiated an annual graduate preparation retreat for first-year graduate women in engineering, undergraduate research opportunities, and hands-on engineering activities for K-18 girls.
+With her outstanding efforts and contributions to her field she was awarded with the National Science Foundation Career Award in 2022.
+Continuing with her career she has initiated an annual graduate preparation retreat for first-year graduate women in engineering, undergraduate research opportunities, and hands-on engineering activities for K-18 girls.

-She currently holds the position of WiSE Gabilan Assistant Professor of Civil and Environmental Engineering at the University of Southern California.
+As of 2024, She held the position of WiSE Gabilan Assistant Professor of Civil and Environmental Engineering at the University of Southern California.